Rhapsody vs Mirth vs Cloverleaf: Which Interface Engine Scales Best for Multi-Facility Health Systems?

 Rhapsody’s Locker feature is designed for multi-tenant use.
 One Rhapsody server can manage multiple “customers” or facilities in isolation.
 This centralizes management and reduces infrastructure for large networks.

-Mirth Connect has no native multi-tenant mode; very large deployments often run separate Mirth servers (and databases) per environment or use its clustering feature.
+Since Mirth Connect lacks a built-in multi-tenant option, very large installations typically employ its clustering functionality or run distinct Mirth servers (and databases) for each environment.
 Cloverleaf is historically deployed per organization, though cloud versions can serve multiple endpoints.

 High Availability